 - Annual demand = how many units needed per year

-- “C-items” have the lowest annual consumption values, with about 50% of inventory making up less than 5% of the of the annual consumption value.
+- “C-items” have the lowest annual consumption values, with about 50% of inventory making up less than 5% of the annual consumption value.

 - “B-items” are everything in between.